Home »

 Many people choose broadband bundles as a simpler way to manage household expenses – you only have one bill and one provider to deal with.
 A broadband bundle can work out cheaper than paying many different suppliers for each component.

-Other factors to consider when choosing cheap broadband
+Factors to consider when choosing cheap broadband

-• Support – unless you are a technical genius, you will probably have to deal with customer support at some point if things go wrong with your broadband.
+- Support – unless you are a technical genius, you will probably have to deal with customer support at some point if things go wrong with your broadband.
 Reading up online can help you decide on which broadband provider offers the best customer service.

-• Incentives – there’s a lot of competition in the broadband market.
-Many providers will offer freebies to new customers, or incentives to entice you to sign up.
+- Incentives – there’s a lot of competition in the broadband market.
+Many providers will offer freebies to new customers or incentives to entice you to sign up.
 These often include vouchers or store cashback.
 Think carefully about whether these deals are going to be of value – it’s better to get the right package than to be stuck in a contract that doesn’t work for you just because of a gift!

-• Price – prices of broadband packages can vary hugely, depending on the type, speed and contract you sign up for.
+- Price – prices of broadband packages can vary hugely, depending on the type, speed and contract you sign up for.
 It’s really important to consider not just how much your broadband costs, but whether the whole package is going to be right for your needs.
 It’s no good having super cheap internet which doesn’t have the data capacity you need to watch a whole movie!

-• Type of contract – it’s worth shopping around to compare a range of different contracts.
+- Type of contract – it’s worth shopping around to compare a range of different contracts.
 Broadband contracts can vary from a rolling month-to-month basis, right through to 24 months.

 Do I need a phone line for broadband?